 What is JDI Open?

-We are an open science journal-club & peer-mentoring group at the UCL Jill Dando Institute of Security and Crime Science.
+JDI Open is an open science seminar & peer-mentoring group at the UCL Jill Dando Institute of Security and Crime Science.
 Our bi-weekly seminars provide the opportunity for students and staff at the department to learn about open science and discuss ideas to implement open science practices in their research.

 Follow us on Twitter for event updates and open science content!